majway27/aboutme/_posts/2019-01-09-google-sre-notes.md

     - High velocity, shared repo.
 PRs, built and tested.
 Testing protects dependent services.

 ## Part II - Principles
+- Patterns, behaviors, and areas of concern that influence the general domain of SRE operations
+- A complex system that works necessarily evolved from a simple system that works

 ### 3. Embracing Risk
+- Balance the risk of unavailability with the goals of rapid innovation and efficient service operations, so that users’ overall happiness—with features, service, and performance—is optimized
+- Managing Risk
+  - The cost of redundant machine/compute resources
+  - The opportunity cost (feature building vs hardening)
+    - We give equal importance to figuring out how to engineer greater reliability into Google systems and identifying the appropriate level of tolerance for the services we run
+    - We strive to make a service reliable enough, but no more reliable than it needs to be
+    - Explicit, thoughtful risktaking
+- Measuring Service Risk
+  - Unplanned downtime
+  - Time-based availability (service partially up in geo dispersed)
+  - Aggregate availability (request success rate across all services)
+- Risk Tolerance of Services
+  - Identifying the Risk Tolerance of Consumer Services (with Product)
+    - Easy for products, hard for shared infrastructure
+    - What level of availability is required?
+    - Do different types of failures have different effects on the service?
+    - How can we use the service cost to help locate a service on the risk continuum?
+    - What other service metrics are important to take into account?
+      - Target level of availability
+        - What level of service will the users expect?
+        - Does this service tie directly to revenue (either our revenue, or our customers’ revenue)?
+        - Is this a paid service, or is it free?
+        - If there are competitors in the marketplace, what level of service do those competitors provide?
+        - Is this service targeted at consumers, or at enterprises?
+      - Types of failures
+        - Constant low rate of failures, or an occasional full-site outage
+      - Cost
+        - If we were to build and operate these systems at one more nine of availability, what would our incremental increase in revenue be?
+        - Does this additional revenue offset the cost of reaching that level of reliability?
+          - Proposed improvement in availability target: 99.9% → 99.99%
+          - Proposed increase in availability: 0.09%
+          - Service revenue: $1M
+          - Value of improved availability: $1M * 0.0009 = $900
+        - If cost of change is less than 900, gtg
+      - Other service metrics
+        - 3rd party external servicse performance, etc
+  - Identifying the Risk Tolerance of Infrastructure Services
+    - Target level of availability
+      - More stringent as a foundation service with many internal customers/products
+      - Can be clever and have flavors (workhorse and racehorse platforms)  **Partition Infra**
+    - Types of failures
+      - Needs for sync or async customer usage profiles
+    - Cost
+      - Price out usage for flavors, put choice on internal customer
+- Motivation for Error Budgets
+  - Software fault tolerance
+    - How hardened do we make the software to unexpected events?
+Too little, and we have a brittle, unusable product.
+Too much, and we have a product no one wants to use (but that runs very stably)
+  - Testing
+    - Not enough testing and you have embarrassing outages, privacy data leaks, or a number of other press-worthy events.
+Too much testing, and you might lose your market
+  - Push frequency
+    - Every push is risky.
+How much should we work on reducing that risk, versus doing other work?
+  - Canary duration and size
+  - Forming Your Error Budget
+    - Goal is to define an objective metric, agreed upon by both sides, that can be used to guide the negotiations in a reproducible way.
+The more data-based the decision can be, the better
+    - Product Management defines an SLO, which sets an expectation of how much uptime the service should have per quarter.
+    - The actual uptime is measured by a neutral third party: our monitoring system.
+    - The difference between these two numbers is the "budget" of how much "unreliability" is remaining for the quarter.
+    - As long as the uptime measured is above the SLO—in other words, as long as there is error budget remaining—new releases can be pushed.
+  - Benefits
+    - The main benefit of an error budget is that it provides a common incentive that allows both product development and SRE to focus on finding the right balance between innovation and reliability
+    - What happens if a network outage or datacenter failure reduces the measured SLO?
+Such events also eat into the error budget.
+As a result, the number of new pushes may be reduced for the remainder of the quarter.
+The entire team supports this reduction because everyone shares the responsibility for uptime.
+    - The budget also helps to highlight some of the costs of overly high reliability targets, in terms of both inflexibility and slow innovation.
+If the team is having trouble launching new features, they may elect to loosen the SLO (thus increasing the error budget) in order to increase innovation.

 ### 4. Service Level Objectives
+- It’s impossible to manage a service correctly, let alone well, without understanding which behaviors really matter for that service and how to measure and evaluate those behaviors.
+- Service Level Terminology
+  - Indicators
+  - Objectives
+  - Agreements
+- Indicators in Practice
+  - What Do You and Your Users Care About?
+  - Collecting Indicators
+  - Aggregation
+  - Standardize Indicators
+- Objectives in Practice
+  - Defining Objectives
+  - Choosing Targets
+  - Don’t pick a target based on current performance
+  - Keep it simple
+  - Avoid absolutes
+  - Have as few SLOs as possible
+  - Perfection can wait
+  - Control Measures
+  - SLOs Set Expectations
+  - Keep a safety margin
+  - Don’t overachieve
+- Agreements in Practice

 ### 5. Eliminating Toil
 ### 6. Monitoring Distributed Systems
 ### 7. The Evolution of Automation at Google